pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 Final restating- searchDesc is matching against cache data.
-The cache (whether flat_list, anydbm, sqlite, or a remote sql based cache) is the *authority* about the fastest way to do searches of it's data.
+The cache (whether flat_list, anydbm, sqlite, or a remote sql based cache) is the *authority* about the fastest way to do searches of its data.
 Programmers get pist off when users try and tell them how something internally should be implemented- it's fundamentally the same scenario.
-The cache class the user chooses knows how to do it's job the best, provide methods of handing control down to it, and let it do it's job (delegation).
+The cache class the user chooses knows how to do its job the best, provide methods of handing control down to it, and let it do its job (delegation).
 Otherwise you've got a backseat driver situation, which doesn't let those in the know, do the deciding (cache knows, repo doesn't).